Let’s start at the top.

 At the top of your resume, list your full name, your phone number and your professional email address.
 If you have a website, provide a link to it.
 Including your contact information gives recruiters a way to reach out to you.
-Having this information at the top of your resume makes it easy for them to find.
+Having this information right there at the top of your resume makes it easy for them to find.

 Start the body of your resume with a professional statement.
 Let’s say you’re a yoga instructor.
 First, write a couple of sentences about who you are and your particular yoga teaching style.